 Children’s University Canterbury Partnership

-Children join the programme through their school and are issued a Passport to Learning.
-They fill the passport with hours of learning outside the school classroom.
-The passport is stamped by registered learning organisations, referred to as Learning Destinations.
+Children and young people join the programme through their school or rūnanga and are issued a Passport to Learning or Volunteering.
+They fill the passport with hours of learning or volunteering outside the school classroom.
+The passport is stamped by registered Learning Destinations or volunteering organisations.

-Once 30 hours of learning are reached, students are invited to attend a graduation ceremony to celebrate their achievements.
+Once 30 hours of learning or volunteering are reached, students are invited to attend a graduation ceremony to celebrate their achievements.